-The Uniform Guidance establishes specific rules for disposing of equipment, depending on what the equipment will be used for and its value (see 2 CFR § 200.313(e)).
-The recipient must request disposition instructions from the Federal awarding agency.
-If the equipment has a current per-unit fair market value of \$5,000 or less, the recipient may keep the equipment, sell it, or otherwise dispose of it with no further responsibility to the Federal government (see 2 CFR § 200.313(e)(1)).
-However, if the equipment has a current, per-unit fair market value in excess of \$5,000 and NOAA GMD, in coordination with NTIA, fails to provide disposition instructions within 120 days after receiving a disposition request from a recipient, the recipient may keep or sell the equipment but must repay the Federal Government its Federal share based on a percentage of Federal participation in the initial acquisition (2 CFR § 200.313(e)(2)).
+The Uniform Guidance establishes specific rules for disposing of equipment, depending on what the equipment will be used for and its value (see 2 CFR § 200.313(e)34).
+The Recipient must request disposition instructions from the federal awarding agency.
+If the equipment has a current per-unit fair market value of \$5,000 (TBCP I) or \$10,000 (TBCP II) or less, the Recipient may keep the equipment, sell it, or otherwise dispose of it with no further responsibility to the federal government (see 2 CFR § 200.313(e)(1)35).
+However, if the equipment has a current, per-unit fair market value in excess of \$5,000 (TBCP I) or \$10,000 (TBCP II) and NOAA GMD, in coordination with NTIA, fails to provide disposition instructions within 120 days after receiving a disposition request from a Recipient, the Recipient may keep or sell the equipment but must repay the federal government its federal share based on a percentage of federal participation in the initial acquisition (2 CFR § 200.313(e)(2)36).

-In addition, recipients must capture the acquisition costs of equipment in their accounting system and report it in their financial statements and financial report to NTIA.
+In addition, Recipients must capture the acquisition costs of equipment in their accounting system and report it in their financial statements and financial report to NTIA.
 The SF-428 form is a standard form to collect information related to tangible personal property.

-Recipients of Federal assistance awards may be required to provide Federal awarding agencies with information concerning property in their custody annually, at award closeout, or when the property is no longer needed.
-Specific requirements will vary based on award provisions, the type of property (equipment or supplies), and whether the property is Federally owned.
+Recipients of federal assistance awards may be required to provide federal awarding agencies with information concerning property in their custody annually, at award closeout, or when the property is no longer needed.
+Specific requirements will vary based on award provisions, the type of property (equipment or supplies), and whether the property is federally-owned.

-j.
+i.
 Human Subjects Research (HSR)

 Recipients of TBCP grants must comply with the DOC regulations relating to Human Subjects Research (HSR) protection requirements for any research conducted or supported with grant funds.
-The HSR standard award condition must be satisfied by the end of the period of performance.
+The HSR standard award condition must be satisfied by the end of the PoP.
 Guidelines for protecting the information of human subjects, which may be collected as a result of project implementation, can be found in 15 CFR Part 27.
-In addition, NTIA has provided detailed compliance guidance for recipients in Appendix A of this handbook.
+In addition, NTIA has provided detailed compliance guidance for Recipients in Appendix A of this handbook.

-While it is unlikely any TBCP recipients will be conducting HSR, all TBCP recipients must submit a completed HSR memo within eRA Commons as an "Other" type Revision Request.
-You must have an approved HSR Memo on file by your period of performance end date in order to satisfy the SAC and be able to close out your grant.
+While it is unlikely any TBCP Recipients will be conducting HSR, all TBCP Recipients must submit a completed HSR memo within eRA Commons as an "Other" type Revision Request.
+You must have an approved HSR Memo on file by your PoP end date in order to satisfy the SAC and be able to close out your grant.